Slurm User Guide for Beta

 |–dependency=afternotok:Job1||Job2 will run only if Job1 completed with a non-zero exit status|

-Making several jobs depend on the completion of a single job is trivial.
-This is accomplished in the example below:
+Making several jobs depend on the completion of a single job is done in the example below:

 [user@beta-login]$ sbatch Job1.sh 13205 [user@beta-login]$ sbatch --dependency=afterany:13205 Job2.sh 13206 [user@beta-login]$ sbatch --dependency=afterany:13205 Job3.sh 13207 [user@beta-login]$ squeue -u $USER -S S,i,M -o "%12i %15j %4t %30E" JOBID NAME ST DEPENDENCY 13205 Job1.bat R 13206 Job2.bat PD afterany:13205 13207 Job3.bat PD afterany:13205